 Kezia Scales, PhD (she/her)

 As the Senior Director of Policy Research, Kezia Scales oversees PHI’s strategy for building the evidence base on policies and practices that improve direct care jobs, elevate this essential workforce, and strengthen care processes and outcomes.
 In her role, Kezia leads PHI’s own program of policy research and analysis, helps convene and catalyze research efforts in the broader field, and contributes to the design, implementation, and evaluation of PHI’s field-leading workforce interventions.

 For more than a decade, Kezia has been studying and advocating for person-centered, high-quality long-term care with a focus on direct care workers.
 She has been published in a range of academic journals, including JAMDA, The Gerontologist, Public Policy and Aging Report, Journal of Applied Gerontology, and Sociology of Health and Illness, and she also disseminates research findings, policy recommendations, and best practices nationally and internationally through conferences, webinars, media outlets, and more.

-Kezia currently serves on the Leadership Council of the National Consumer Voice for Quality Long-Term Care and the Board of Advancing Excellence.
+Kezia currently serves on the Leadership Council of the National Consumer Voice for Quality Long-Term Care and as a member of Advancing Excellence in Long-Term Care.
 She is also a co-leader of the NIA-funded AWARD Network and a research advisor for the NIH-funded LINC-AD program, which aims to strengthen research in dementia care, and a number of other research initiatives across the country.